 - 1 tsp vanilla extract

 The perfect mid-day snack for a quick energy boost, these Easy No-Bake Energy Bites are packed with energy and nutrition to keep you fueled while caring for your little one.
-They also make for a yummy treat for those late-night feedings.
+They also make an easy one-handed snack for late-night feedings and long days with a newborn.
 Make a double (or triple) batch and keep them in the freezer for up to three months; thaw in the fridge for when you need to replenish your snack stack.

 Ingredients